OliverCadman/dept_ci_ms4/README.md

 * To allow musicians to dep out their gigs with ease.
 * To offer clients a stress-free way to find a dep musician to provide their services.
 * To provide an end-to-end searching, messaging and booking service for all users.
-* To paywall features between Tier One/Tier Two users.
+* To paywall features between Tier 1/Tier 2 users.
-* To provide incentives for Tier One users to upgrade to Tier Two.
+* To provide incentives for Tier 1 users to upgrade to Tier 2.

+### Scope